knotman90/sorting_algorithms/README.md

 # sorting_algorithms
-Collection of sorting algorithms and their implementation in C++ff
+Collection of sorting algorithms and their implementation in C++11/14

 This repo contains a collection of C++ implementations of a number of sorting algorithms.
 It also contains tests (written using google test suite).